stevenjames-turing/backend_mod_1_prework/section2/reflection.md

 ### Methods

 1. In your own words, what is the purpose of a method?
-  * A method a block of code that can be used to execute a piece of code many times without the need to write out each line by using different parameters.
+  * A method is a block of code that can be used to execute a piece of code many times without the need to write out each line by using different parameters.

 1. Create a method named `hello` that will print `"Sam I am"`.
 ```ruby